highlight/highlight/blog-content/clickhouse-materialized-views.md

 The sample code runs inference using a popular HuggingFace model.
 The critical code path is wrapped with a contextmanager that starts and stops a span to time the duration of execution while reporting useful attributes that can help us debug the root cause of potential problems.
 Here, we’re reporting the `input` text, the `output` text, and the `num_tokens` sent to the model during inference.

 How do ClickHouse Materialized Views relate to this?
 Well, in Highlight, we store each of these trace spans as a row in a table and provide a powerful search that allows finding interesting spans.
-We also allow visualizating that data via time-series aggregates to identify trends or learn useful correlations.
+We also allow visualizing that data via time-series aggregates to identify trends or learn useful correlations.
 Materialized Views allow us to continue to store this data in an efficient format while powering these features of search and aggregation.

 ## ClickHouse Powers Trace Search

 Let’s search for cases where the inference was slow so that we can figure out if the size of our input (and the number of input tokens) has an effect on the inference duration.

-To write the ClickHouse SQL query, we first need to understand the trace schema as they are stored in the database.
+To write the ClickHouse SQL query, we first need to understand the traces schema, or how they are stored in the database.
 The table DDL looks something like this (see it [here](https://github.com/highlight/highlight/blob/77d7ad357d921d9826e52ca2cfcf87ea7e684303/backend/clickhouse/migrations/000013_create_traces_table.up.sql) in our repo).

 ```sql
 CREATE TABLE traces